 The symptoms of alcoholic hepatitis are similar to those caused by other health conditions.
 If you develop any of these symptoms, you should contact your doctor to get a proper diagnosis and begin treatment.

 If you have symptoms of alcoholic hepatitis, your doctor will ask you about your health history and alcohol consumption.
 Your doctor will also perform a physical exam to see if you have an enlarged liver or spleen.
-He or she may decide to order tests to confirm your diagnosis.
-These could include:
+They may decide to order tests so they can confirm your diagnosis.
+These tests could include:

 - complete blood count (CBC)